britney-code/EIT-attack/README.md

-# A Whale Falls, All Thrive: Mitigating Attention Gap To  Improve Adversarial Transferability
+# A Whale Falls, All Thrive: Mitigating Attention Gap To  Improve Adversarial Transferability [ICPR 2024]

 ## requirements
 - python 3.8.16